InsanityRadio/Nerve/README.md

 You'll also need to mount your playout drives on the "master" node

+## The Masterplan

+This project is a part of the [Insanity Tech Masterplan](https://wiki.insanityradio.com/wiki/Technical_Masterplan).

 ## Quick Tasks / To-do

 - Create recall button on interface that invokes Nerve::Job::Recall